homalg-project/ToricVarieties_project/Readme.md

 [CoherentSheavesOnToricVarieties](/CoherentSheavesOnToricVarieties)|This package models coherent sheaves as objects in a Serre quotient category of f.p. graded modules.
 [SheafCohomologyOnToricVarieties](/SheafCohomologyOnToricVarieties)|Implementation of fast algorithms for the computation of sheaf cohomologies of coherent (toric) sheaves.
 The algorithms are described in my [PhD thesis](https://arxiv.org/abs/1802.08860).
 These algorithms have been used in the context of [F-theory](https://en.wikipedia.org/wiki/F-theory) in the article [1706.04616](https://arxiv.org/abs/1706.04616).
 [H0Approximator](/H0Approximator)|This package is the result of recent collaboration with [Mirjam Cvetič](https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/mirjam-cvetic), [Ron Donagi](https://www.math.upenn.edu/~donagi/), [Ling Lin](https://theory.cern/roster/lin-ling), [Muyang Liu](https://github.com/lmyreg2017) and [Fabian Rühle](https://github.com/ruehlef).
 The preprint is available [here](https://arxiv.org/abs/2007.00009).
+[QSMExporer](/QSMExporer)|This package is the result of recent collaboration with [Mirjam Cvetič](https://live-sas-physics.pantheon.sas.upenn.edu/people/standing-faculty/mirjam-cvetic) and [Muyang Liu](https://github.com/lmyreg2017).
+The preprint is be available on the arxiv very soon.

 ## Installation